John Serry Sr.: Invention

 Serry was granted a patent in 1966 by the United States Patent Office for his design of a protective shield for collapsible toothpaste tubes (US Patent #US3269604).
 A patent for the same design was also granted to him by the Canadian Patent Office in 1966 (Serial #998,449 May 14, 1966).

+Earlier in his career in the 1940s, Serry also designed a working model for a Free Bass accordion which incorporated two independent sets of reeds through the use of dual keyboards for the left hand.
+The reeds were tuned in octaves in order to provide access to a total tonal range of three and a half octaves for performers of classical music.
+In addition, direct independent access to the dual keyboards was provided for the performer's thumb and remaining fingers of the left hand.